 Seasonal Covid-19 vaccination update

-Some of the medications that are listed as causing immunosuppression are used in MS. They include Lemtrada (alemtuzumab), Kesimpta (ofatumumab), rituximab, and steroids such as prednisolone if taken for longer than a month.
+Some of the medications that may cause immunosuppression are used in MS. They include Lemtrada (alemtuzumab), Kesimpta (ofatumumab), rituximab, and steroids such as prednisolone if you've taken them for longer than a month.

-These are the groups who will be offered a COVID-19 booster vaccine this autumn:
+These are the groups who will be offered a COVID-19 booster vaccine this spring:

 • residents in a care home for older adults

-• all people aged over 6 months who are in a clinical risk group, as laid out in the UK HSA Green Book
+• all people aged over 6 months who are immunosuppressed

 Find out more